mlangill/MicrobeDB/README.md

             use MicrobeDB::Search;

-    * See examples using the MicrobeDB API in [example scripts] (https://github.com/mlangill/MicrobeDB/tree/master/information/example_scripts)
+    * See examples using the MicrobeDB API in [information/example_scripts] (https://github.com/mlangill/MicrobeDB/tree/master/information/example_scripts/).

 ##Overview of MicrobeDB##

 * Genome/Flat files are stored in one central location

 * Information at the genome project, chromosome, and gene level are parsed and stored in a MySQL database including sequences and annotations

 * The files and the database can be updated easily via a single script

 * The genome files are stored in consistent structure with many different file types:

     * Bacteria_2009-09-01